How to Grow Microgreens

 Big on nutrition and flavor, microgreens can be expensive to purchase.
 But they can also be grown cost-effectively at home, in a tiny space and with simple supplies.
 If you have a sunny windowsill, a shallow container, some potting mix and suitable seeds, you've got all the essentials for growing your own microgreens.

 What are microgreens?
 Also known as "vegetable confetti," microgreens are sometimes confused with sprouts — germinated seeds that are eaten root, seed and shoot.
-Microgreens, however, include a variety of edible immature greens, harvested with scissors between two and three weeks after germination, when the plants are up to 2 inches tall.
+Microgreens, however, include a variety of edible immature greens, harvested with scissors between 10 and 14 days after germination, when the plants are up to 2 inches tall.
 The stem, cotyledons (or seed leaves) and first set of true leaves are all edible.

 Which seeds work best?
 Salad greens, leafy vegetables, herbs and even edible flowers can be grown as microgreens, though some varieties are better suited than others.
 Beginners often start by growing one type of seed, such as broccoli, cauliflower, cabbage, mustard, chia, sunflower or buckwheat — among the easiest-to-grow varieties of microgreens — in a single container.
 (You can easily grow different seeds in several containers, and mix your microgreens after harvesting.)